Laci1953/Cowgol_on_CP_M/README.md

 The EXE folder contains the executables.

-See "Dynamic_allocation_in_Cowgol.txt" for details related to the use of dynamic allocation functions from Cowgol.

 The INCLUDE folder contains the include files and the library file cowgol.coo

 The Examples folder contains examples of compilation sessions.